It is commonly said that ‘To fail to prepare, is to prepare to fail’ and Business Analyst interview is no exception.

 Relevant: The requirement should be in line with the project’s business case

-Timely: The requirement should be posed in time i.e. early in the project life cycle.
+Timely: The requirement should be posted in time i.e. early in the project lifecycle.

 5. When do you know that you have gathered all the requirements?